projectSHAI/GOATstack/README.md

     * ng2-redux issue [#282](https://github.com/angular-redux/ng2-redux/issues/282) is resolving the ng2-redux problem
   * GOAT-stack will use angular 2.2.4 until further notice

+# Coming Soon! v2.0

+* SystemJS => Webpack
+  * client-side and server-side bundling with Webpack
+  * simplify gulp tasks/possibly move to npm scripts
+  * simplify config folder structure
+* Expand the GOAT universe (client-side demo)
+  * explore the depths of the ocean and the vastness of space to learn more about the stack

 # Documentation Wiki